-The council will consider all comments received during the consultation period.
-The information gained will be used to make an informed decision for the next stage of the SA process.
+This consultation has now closed.
+The Council has now considered all the comments received.
+The information gained is being used to make an informed decision for the next stage of the Sustainability Appraisal process.

 Part 1 Documents